jeffswartz/learning-opentok-android-original/README.md

 ## 5: Subscribing to another client's audio-video stream

+The code for this section is added in the step-4 branch of the repo.

+First, let's test the code in this branch:

+1. Find the test.html file in the root of the project.
+You will use the test.html file to connect to the OpenTok session and view the audio-video stream published by the Android app:

+   * Edit the test.html file and set the `sessionCredentialsUrl` variable to match the `ksessionCredentialsUrl` property used in the iOS app.

+   * Add the test.html file to a web server.
+(You cannot run WebRTC videos in web pages loaded from the desktop.)

+   * In a browser, load the test.html file from the web server.

+2. Run the Android app.
+The Android app subscribes to the audio-video stream published by the web page.

 The `onStreamReceived(Session session, Stream stream)` method (defined in the Session.SessionListener interface) is called when a new stream is created in the session.
 The app implements this method with the following: